Betelgeuse: 2019–2020 fading

+In April 2023, astronomers reported the star reached a peak of 0.0 visual and 0.1 V-band magnitude.

+The episode is sometimes referred to as the "Great Dimming event".

 Observation

 As a result of its distinctive orange-red color and position within Orion, Betelgeuse is easy to find with the naked eye.
 It is one of three stars that make up the Winter Triangle asterism, and it marks the center of the Winter Hexagon.
-At the beginning of January of each year, it can be seen rising in the east just after sunset.
-Between mid-September to mid-March (best in mid-December), it is visible to virtually every inhabited region of the globe, except in Antarctica at latitudes south of 82°.
+It can be seen rising in the east at the beginning of January of each year, just after sunset.
+Between mid-September and mid-March (best in mid-December), it is visible to virtually every inhabited region of the globe, except in Antarctica at latitudes south of 82°.
 In May (moderate northern latitudes) or June (southern latitudes), the red supergiant can be seen briefly on the western horizon after sunset, reappearing again a few months later on the eastern horizon before sunrise.
-In the intermediate period (June–July), it is invisible to the naked eye (visible only with a telescope in daylight), except around midday in Antarctic regions between 70° and 80° south latitude (during polar night, when the Sun is below the horizon).
+In the intermediate period (June–July, centered around mid June), it is invisible to the naked eye (visible only with a telescope in daylight), except around midday low in the north in Antarctic regions between 70° and 80° south latitude (during midday twilight in polar night, when the Sun is below the horizon).